 Identify cloud providers, within the EGI Federated Cloud Infrastructure, to better support Terradue activities.

-Establish a Service Level Agreement (SLA) between the EGI Foundation (the Provider) and Terradue (the Customer) to specify the service to be provided for supporting Terradue activities and how they will be provided.
+Establish a Service Level Agreement (SLA) between the EGI Foundation (the Provider) and Terradue (the Customer) to specify the services to be provided for supporting Terradue activities and how they will be provided.

 Create Operational Level Agreements (OLAs) between the EGI Foundation and the selected cloud providers identified to support Terradue activities.